 - Shop the sides.
 While there are many DASH diet-friendly items in the center aisles, most of your shopping time should be spent in the outer aisles where you'll find fresh produce, low-fat dairy products and lean meats.

 - Read labels.
 Most packaged foods in the U.S. have a Nutrition Facts label that can help you figure out how they fit into your diet.
+Low sodium foods have 5% daily value or less of sodium per serving.
 Look for reduced sodium and fat products.
 Compare like items and choose the one that's lower in sodium and fat and has fewer calories.

 You're more likely to prepare healthy dishes if you have healthy foods on hand.
 Try to keep these items in your kitchen: